What is a large enough random sample?

 Estimating the range of a function in an online setting, J. A. Mount, Information Processing Letters 72 31–35 (1999) .

-For less conservative (more data efficient) sample sizes see our follow-up article: A bit more on sample size.
+For less conservative (more data efficient) sample sizes see our follow-up article: A bit more on sample size and Sample size and power for rare events.